 Residence and Units of Graduate Work Required.
 At least one academic year of residence at the Institute and 135 units of graduate work at the Institute subsequent to the baccalaureate degree are required for the master's degree.
-Included in these units are at least 27 units of free electives or of required studies in the humanities.
-Courses used to fulfill requirements for the bachelor's degree may not be counted as graduate residence.
+Included in these units are at least 27 units of free electives or of required studies in the humanities numbered 100 or above.
+Courses taken while enrolled as a Caltech undergraduate student in excess of the bachelor's degree requirements may be counted toward the master's degree requirements with the approval of the academic option representative and the dean of graduate studies.